Abdulraof Macacua

-Abdulraof A. Macacua, also known by his nom de guerre Sammy Gambar, is a Filipino politician who is the Executive Secretary and Environment Minister of Bangsamoro.
+Abdulraof Abdulraof Macacua (born September 13, 1957), also known by his nom de guerre Sammy Gambar, is a Filipino politician and former rebel commander serving as the interim chief minister of Bangsamoro since March 2025.
+He has been a member of the Bangsamoro Transition Authority parliament since March 2025 and previously from 2019 to 2023.
+He previously served in the Bangsamoro Cabinet of Chief Minister Murad Ebrahim as Minister of Environment, Natural Resources and Energy from 2019 to 2022 and Senior Minister from 2019 to 2023.
+He was also a member of the Bangsamoro Transition Commission.
+Macacua was appointed by President Bongbong Marcos as the Officer in Charge (OIC) governor of Maguindanao del Norte, serving from 2023 until Marcos appointed him interim chief minister in March 2025.

+Macacua joined the Moro conflict in 1971 to fight for Moro self-determination.
+He eventually rose through the ranks of the Moro Islamic Liberation Front's (MILF) armed wing, the Bangsamoro Islamic Armed Forces (BIAF), becoming its chief of staff.
+He then became a member of the MILF Peace Negotiating Panel during the Bangsamoro peace process.

 Early life

-Macacua was born on September 13, 1957, to Salma B. Macacua and Macacua W. Tubo-Tubo in Gambar in Kabuntalan, Cotabato (now in Maguindanao).
+Abdulraof Abdulraof Macacua was born on September 13, 1957, to Salma B. Macacua and Macacua W. Tubo-Tubo in Gambar in Kabuntalan, Cotabato (now in Maguindanao del Norte).

 Moro Islamic Liberation Front

 In 1971, Macacua joined the Moro independence movement and adopted the nom de guerre Sammy Gambar.
 He fought for self-determination of the Moro people under the Moro Islamic Liberation Front's (MILF) armed wing, the Bangsamoro Islamic Armed Forces (BIAF).
 He underwent training both within the Philippines and abroad and rose the rank of the MILF.
 He later became Chief-of-Staff of the BIAF and a member of the MILF Peace Negotiating Panel which engaged in peace talks with the Philippine national government.
 He also became a member of the Bangsamoro Transition Commission, a government body tasked to create an organic law for a Bangsamoro autonomous region.